About this Pathway

 - Age: Be at least 18 years of age in the year the pathway begins

-- Academic: Letter explaining the circumstances that have prevented you from providing final, official transcripts
+- Academic: Letter explaining the circumstances that have prevented you from providing final, official transcripts for a direct application to undergraduate studies

 - Language: Meet current University of Toronto English Language Requirements